Ein Karem: British Mandate period

-1948 Arab-Israeli War
+1948 Arab–Israeli War

-When the 1947-1949 Palestine war started, 'Ain Karim became a major base of operations against nearby Jewish neighborhoods.
-In February 1948, the village's 300 guerilla fighters were reinforced by a well-armed Arab Liberation Army force of mainly Syrian fighters, and on March 10 a substantial Iraqi detachment arrived in the village, followed within days by some 160 Egyptian fighters.
-On March 19, the villagers joined their foreign guests in attacking a Jewish convoy on the Tel Aviv-Jerusalem road.
+When the 1947–1949 Palestine war started, 'Ain Karim became a major base of operations against nearby Jewish neighborhoods.
+In February 1948, the village's 300 guerilla fighters were reinforced by a well-armed Arab Liberation Army force of mainly Syrian fighters, and on March 10 a substantial Iraqi detachment arrived in the village.
+This was followed within days by some 160 Egyptian fighters.
+On March 19, the villagers joined their foreign guests in attacking a Jewish convoy on the Tel Aviv–Jerusalem road.
 Immediately after the April 1948 massacre at the nearby village of Deir Yassin (2 km to the north), most of the women and children in the village were evacuated.

 The village was finally captured by Israeli forces during the ten-day campaign of July 1948.
 The remaining residents fled on July 10–11.
 The Arab Liberation Army forces which had camped in the village left on July 14–16 after Jewish forces captured two dominating hilltops, Khirbet Beit Mazmil and Khirbet al-Hamama, and shelled the village.
 During its last days, 'Ayn Karim suffered from severe food shortages.

 State of Israel

 After the war ended, Israel incorporated the village into the municipal boundaries of Jerusalem.
-Ein Karem was one of the few depopulated Arab localities which survived the war with most of the buildings intact.
-The abandoned homes were resettled with new migrants, many of whom Mizrahi Jews who fled from the Arab countries who fought the Arab-Israeli War during the war and after it, i.e. Jews from Iraq and Egypt but also from Yemen.
+Ein Karem was one of the few depopulated localities which survived the war with most of the buildings intact.
+The abandoned homes were resettled with inmigrants, many of whom Mizrahi Jews who fled from the Arab countries who fought the Arab-Israeli War during the war and after it, i.e. Jews from Iraq and Egypt but also from Yemen.
 Over the years, the bucolic atmosphere attracted a population of artisans and craftsmen.
 Today it is a vibrant bohemian neighborhood of Jerusalem, attracting many artist, young people and tourists.

 In 1961, Hadassah built its medical center on a nearby hilltop, including the Hadassah Medical Center and the Hebrew University of Jerusalem schools of medicine, dentistry, nursing, and pharmacology.